trinodb/trino/docs/src/main/sphinx/installation/cli.rst

 The recommended TLS implementation is to use a globally trusted certificate.
 In this case, no other options are necessary, since the JVM running the CLI recognizes these certificates.

+.. list-table:: CLI options for verifying the server certificate
+   :widths: 35 65
+   :header-rows: 1

+   * - Option
+     - Description
+   * - ``--use-system-truststore``
+     - Verify the server certificate using the system truststore of the operating system.
+       Windows and macOS are supported.
+For other operating systems, the default Java truststore is used.
+       The truststore type can be overridden using --truststore-type.

 Use ``--help`` to see information about specifying the keystore, truststore, and other authentication details as required.